Clairedenggg/Clairedenggg.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Yongjia Deng(邓永嘉, she/her/hers).
-I am a second-year PhD student from[Language and Science Program](https://langsci.wisc.edu/)in University of Wisconsin-Madison, working with [Jacee Cho](https://langsci.wisc.edu/staff/jacee-cho/).
+I am a second-year PhD student from [Language and Science Program](https://langsci.wisc.edu/) in University of Wisconsin-Madison, working with [Jacee Cho](https://langsci.wisc.edu/staff/jacee-cho/).
 I completed my B.A. with distinction in Linguistics at Purdue University in 2024.
 Having grown up as a Hakka heritage speaker in south-esatern China, I can speak Mandarin Chinese, Hakka, and a little Cantonese.